tenaciousveracity/chinese-translations/daodejing/01-dao-jing.md

 -   Those who are lacking are akin to failure,
 -
--   When practicing Daoism, the Dao is happily obtained, -When practicing virtuosity, virtues are happily obtained.
+-   When practicing Daoism, the Dao is happily obtained,
+-   When practicing virtuosity, virtues are happily obtained.
 -   When lacking, failure is happily obtained.
 -
 -   If there is not enough faith, how can there be trust?